tarantuli/enchanters-manual/quick-setup-reference.md

     1. Select the *Enchanters Guild* village card and put it on the table.
     1. Choose either one of the four co-op specific Overlords or one of the co-op adaptable Overlords associated with the selected kingdom decks.
 If it’s one of the latter, cover their abilities with the appropriate Overlord overlay card.
 Put the Overlord card on the table.
     1. Set the Overlord dial to 99 hit points, then put it on the table.
     1. Take the basic Overlord event cards.
-If you have selected a co-op specific Overlord, add his Overlord event cards to the deck.
+If you have selected a co-op specific Overlord, add their Overlord event cards to the deck.
 Shuffle it and place it on the table.
     1. Choose a wound threshold card and put it on the table.
 1. Shuffle the wound deck and put it on the table.
 1. Each player takes 5 crystals.
 The *Cave of Fools* village card and the *of Sculptors* class may change this amount.